mexbeb/Coda88-Eurorack-Module/README.md

 The schematics are available in the repo.

-After assembling everything, copy all the files from the 'Samples for SD Card' folder onto a [MicroSD card](https://www.robertsonics.com/blog/microsd-cards-for-audio-2024)
+After assembling everything, copy all the files (there should be 1604 files in total) from the 'Samples for SD Card' folder onto a [MicroSD card](https://www.robertsonics.com/blog/microsd-cards-for-audio-2024)

 Plug and play!